the disruptive design method

-Through applying the Disruptive Design approach, one develops critical thinking and doing skills and tools for activating change through their own practice.
+Develop critical thinking and doing skills and tools for activating change through your own practice.

-Creative interventions are personalized practices for dynamically designing and intervening in systems for positive social change.
+Develop creative interventions for personalized practices in dynamically designing and intervening in systems for positive social change.

-Reflexive thinking builds one's innate ability to think through the circular relationships between cause and effect.
-The practice of reflexivity helps to build creative autonomy.
+Develop reflexive thinking to build your innate ability to think through the circular relationships between cause and effect and help build creative autonomy.

-Critical analysis uses clear and rational thinking to intellectually evaluate and synthesize information through observation, experience, reflection, and reasoning, all of which guide belief and action.
+Develop critical analysis skills for clear and rational thinking to intellectually evaluate and synthesize information through observation, experience, reflection, and reasoning, all of which guide belief and action.